Competitor Keyword Targeting in Google Ads

 Not all competitor keywords are suited for targeting.
 Some are people looking for support or a login portal.
 These have zero value for your Google Ads campaign.
 Instead, you want to target the Google Ads keywords that indicate clear buying intent.

-The easiest way to do this is by looking for keywords with these modifiers:
+The easiest way to do this is by looking for keywords with modifiers like:

 - “Pricing”